Skip to Content

 If the water has turned brown or just begun to turn black, it can mean the water has too much magnesium in it.
 While this water may not look appealing, the good news is that it won't hurt you.
 By having a plumber treat it with water softeners, the water will return to normal quickly.

-If your water is discolored in your home, call All City Plumbing at (909) 552-7550 today, and we'll solve the problem for you!
+If your water is discolored in your home, call All City Plumbing, Air & Electrical at (909) 552-7550 today, and we'll solve the problem for you!

 Share To: